Rules For Contextual Vocabulary

 (b) Seismologists is the person who study Earthquake.

-This method is very useful to memorized the synonyms and antonyms of words and use them in regular contexts.
+This method is very useful to memorize the synonyms and antonyms of words and use them in regular contexts.

 Some common related words to outdoor- rustic, outside, garden, alfresco, woods etc.

 In Associative method try to associate or relate the words with events, picture or image or with other different you.

 Look the word DEFILE.
 Let associate with POLLUTE

 Now, we all know that POLLUTE meaning is contaminated or harmful substance.

 Hence, the DEFILE meaning anything that is impure or spoil.

 In Associative Method there is almost a deep connection with the words.

 (4) Suffix/Prefix Methods-

 Many words in vocabulary doesn’t have keywords so its prefix can be used to know its close meaning.
 Prefix means the initial letters of a word that can be used to denote it in longer sentences.